Objective of Accounting, Elements/Aspects in Accounting, Separate Entity Concept

 - Where the organisation feels that it needs more (or detailed) information with regard to expenses, it may consider each expense (or a group of expenses) as a distinct aspect or element.

-Expenses would be represented by smaller elements as Salaries a/c, Rent a/c, Telephone Charges a/c, Miscellaneous Expenses a/c etc. All these together would represent the total expenditure of the organisation.
+In such a case, each expense is distinctly identified by an alement such as Salaries a/c, Rent a/c, Telephone Charges a/c, Miscellaneous Expenses a/c etc. All these smaller elements together would represent the total expenditure of the organisation.

 Greater the information needed, greater the number of elements (accounting heads) into which the organisational accounting system is divided.